gbadev-org/tonc/content/refs.md

 ### Essentials {#ssec-essential}

-- [www.devkitpro.org](http://www.devkitpro.org/).
+- [www.devkitpro.org](https://devkitpro.org/).
 Home of **devkitARM**, the toolchain of choice for GBA development.
 And NDS and more.
 Updated regularly and you can find a **libgba** and sample code here too.
 - [www.gbadev.org](http://www.gbadev.org).
 GBA development hub.
 Tools, documents, tutorials can all be found here.
 A visit to the [forum](http://forum.gbadev.org) is highly recommended if you're just starting, whether you have problems or not.
 If you do have a problem, chances are you're not the first and that it has been solved before here.
 Just remember the [rules of posting](http://www.albinoblacksheep.com/flash/posting.php) before you start a topic.
-- [No\$gba](http://nocash.emubase.de/).
+- [Nocash](http://nocash.emubase.de/).
 Martin Korth's site.
-You can find the immensely complete (though Spartan) [GBATEK](https://problemkaputt.de/gbatek.htm) reference document and the most accurate emulator [here](http://nocash.emubase.de/gba.htm), both of which are insanely great.
-Though the freeware version doesn't have any debug screens, the \$15 homebrew version does.
+You can find the immensely complete (though Spartan) [GBATEK](https://problemkaputt.de/gbatek.htm) reference document and the [No\$gba](http://nocash.emubase.de/gba.htm) emulator, both of which are insanely great.
 - [vba.ngemu.com](http://vba.ngemu.com), The **VisualBoy Advance** emulator.
 Not as accurate as no\$gba when it comes to timings, but still very, very good, and has a more friendly interface and all kinds of cool viewers for tiles, maps, IO registers and the like.

 ### Alternative dev environments {#ssec-altdev}

 - [www.ngine.de](http://www.ngine.de), Host of **HAM**.
 HAM is a full C developer environment for the GBA, complete with IDE, palette and map editor and, of course, compiler.
-There is also an extension library called [HEL](http://www.console-dev.de) with extra (and optimized) code.
+There is also an extension library called [HEL](http://www.console-dev.de/project/hel-library-for-gba/) with extra (and optimized) code.
 Taking a look at that would be a good idea.
 - **DragonBasic**.
 If you don't like all the intricacies of C/asm, you might try this BASIC-like environment.
 The project is a little, uhm, asleep right now, though.
-- [Catapult](http://www.nocturnal-central.com/).
+- [Catapult](https://web.archive.org/web/20071106103247/http://www.nocturnal-central.com/catapult.php).
 Don't know too much about Catapult, but from what I've seen, it seems to work a little bit like Gamemaker: you create images/sound and scripts that Catapult ties together into a ROM image.
 Catapult comes complete with graphic, map and sound editors, tutorials, samples, emulator and probably more.

 ### Personal sites {#ssec-personal}

 A few sites of (high-ranked) forum-dwellers.
 These guys have been around for a while and you can learn a lot from playing their demos and browsing through their source code.

-- [darkfader.net](http://darkfader.net/main/).
+- [darkfader.net](https://www.darkfader.net/main/).
 Darkfader's site, with information, tools, demos, code not only for GBA development, but many other systems as well.
-- [deku.gbadev.org](http://deku.gbadev.org/).
+- [deku.rydia.net](https://web.archive.org/web/20160203205842/http://deku.rydia.net/).
 DekuTree64's site has more than just the sound mixer; there's also some demos (with source) and tools like **quither**, a quantizer / ditherer for 16 color tiles.
-- Headspin had put together [this overview](http://members.iinet.net.au/~freeaxs/gbacomp/) of various items, incluning the different compression routines and music players available.
+- Headspin had put together [this overview](https://web.archive.org/web/20220512153726/https://members.iinet.net.au/~freeaxs/gbacomp/) of various items, incluning the different compression routines and music players available.
-- [www.thingker.com](http://www.thingker.com/gba/).
+- [www.thingker.com](https://web.archive.org/web/20050205230410/http://www.thingker.com:80/gba/).
 Scott Lininger's site with a number of demos, including **multiplayer** code, which seems very hard to come by.
 - [www.console-dev.de](http://www.console-dev.de).
 Peter Schaut's site, with VisualHam, the HAMlib IDE; HEL, the HAM addon library; katie, a data-management tool and more.
 - [www.pineight.com](http://www.pineight.com/).
 Site of gbadev faq maintainer, tepples.
 There are a number of interesting things here.
 Special mentions for **Tetanus on Drugs**, a zonked-out version of tetris (can't call it a clone as it is so much more), and **GBFS**, a file system for the GBA.